LAMagicx/LAMagicx/README.md

 ### I'm a student studying applied mathematics and computer science.

-- I'm currently working on my main website, and a uni web dev project.
+- I'm currently not doing much.. this needs to change
 - I'm currently learning not much.. this needs to change

 <div align="center">